Duet3D/wiki-content/User_manual/Connecting_hardware/IO_Neopixel_DotStar.md

 ### RRF 3.5 and later

-* Multiple LED strips are supported, up to 5 in a system (mainboard + expansion boards).
+* Multiple LED strips are supported:
+  * Duet 3: up to 5 in a system (mainboard + expansion boards)
+  * Duet 2 WiFi/Ethernet: up to 2 LED strips, limited by RAM
-* LED strips can be connected to the dedicated LED connector (Duet 3, 5V signalling) and/or any pin that can be used as a digital output, on mainboards or expansion boards (these pins will need level shifting from 3.3V to 5V, see Connections section below).
+* LED strips can be connected to the dedicated LED connector (Duet 3, 5V signalling) and/or any pin that can be used as a digital output, on mainboards or expansion boards (these pins may need level shifting from 3.3V to 5V, see Connections section below).

 ### RRF 3.4 and earlier

 * Only one LED strip is supported, connected to the dedicated LED connector on the main board (except as noted below for the Duet 3 Mini 5+):
   * Duet 3: DOTSTAR/NEOPIXEL pins, 5V signalling
-  * Duet 2 WiFi/Ethernet: (RRF 3.3 and later) CONNLCD pin 5, 3.3V signalling (will need level shifting from 3.3V to 5V, see Connections section below).
+  * Duet 2 WiFi/Ethernet: (RRF 3.3 and later) CONNLCD pin 5, 3.3V signalling (may need level shifting from 3.3V to 5V, see Connections section below).
 * On the Duet 3 Mini 5+, an additional RGB LED output is available on the 12864_EXP1 header, to support the backlight on LCD screens.
 See [Connecting 12864 or other display](/User_manual/Connecting_hardware/Display_12864).

 # Connections